 A. To play in the league team you need to be over 18 and identify as male.
-For the Gents XV there are no restrictions on age or gender identity.
+Of course no restrictions applies for the Rugy for Every Body.
 We will update the requirements for the womens team as that comes into fruition, but is likely to mirror that of the league team.
 You also need to have a basic level of fitness and must declare any long-lasting illnesses.
 N.B.
 World Rugby is currently reviewing its policy on transexual and transgendered players.
 We will follow any guidelines issued following the review and as implemented by the DRV (Deutsche Rugby-Verband).
 However we will always lobby for all players to play under the gender they identify with.

 Q. What about HIV?

 A. In line with the guidelines of World Rugby, you don’t have to declare an HIV status – it is up to you.
 We work on the assumption that anyone and everyone might be HIV+.
 There are very strict rules in contact sports about blood and open wounds, and people must leave the pitch as soon as any blood is evident and can only return once the wound has been cleaned and treated.